beechit/TYPO3_Welcome/README.md

 Create a custom extension to adjust the introduction package:
 -------------------------------------------------------------

-The personalization of the website / introduction package will be done in a own TYPO3 extension 'site_template'.
-The minimal requirements for an own TYPO3 extension are:
+The personalization of the website / introduction package will be done in a *own TYPO3 extension* 'site_template'.
+Create this extension by the following. *(These are the minimal requirements for an own TYPO3 extension.)*

 * Directory with the name of the extension (site_template)
 * ext_emconf.php